-To get a better insight into the movie, read the review of the film by David Rooney on theHollywood Reporter website.
+To get a better insight into the movie, read Wendy Ide's review on the Guardian website here.

 Looking for more films?
 There are plenty of great movies on general release at Kino Nowe Horyzonty - visit the Uncut film section to see the new releases from previous weeks.